JonesH/telegentic/README.md

 The framework uses a metaclass to automatically discover methods with `handle_` prefix and register them as bot commands with aiogram.

+## Admin Channel Management

+On startup, the bot automatically:
+- Verifies admin channel configuration
+- Checks bot permissions in the admin channel
+- Validates admin membership
+- Provides setup instructions for missing configuration
+- Creates invite links for missing admins (if permitted)

+The bot will print clear instructions for any missing permissions or configuration.

 ## Environment Variables

 Required for bot operation:
 - `TELEGRAM_BOT_TOKEN` - Your bot token from @BotFather

+Optional admin configuration:
+- `ADMIN_TELEGRAM_ID` - Comma-separated list of admin user IDs
+- `ADMIN_CHANNEL_ID` - ID of private admin channel (bot must be admin)

+See `.env.example` for a complete configuration template.

 ## Example